-You can help your ITIN clients who need to file tax returns, or who need to secure ITINs to file, by reviewing information about recent program changes at www.irs.gov, keyword: ITIN.
+You can help your ITIN clients who need to file tax returns or secure ITINs to file by reviewing information about recent program changes at www.irs.gov, keyword: ITIN.

 Filing with an ITIN:

 The IRS issues ITINs for Federal tax purposes, and ITINs should be used for tax reporting only.

 ITINs do not authorize a person to work in the U.S. or provide eligibility for Social Security benefits.

 Tax returns filed with an Individual Taxpayer Identification Number reporting wages paid are required to show the Social Security Number under which the wages were earned.
 This creates an identification number (ITIN/SSN) mismatch.
 In the past, returns with this mismatch could only be filed on paper.
 Due to programming changes, the IRS' e-file system can now accept these returns.